ctds-usyd/library-webscraping/_episodes/05-conclusion.md

   followed indepentently.
 This lesson is heavily inspired by Software Carpentry.
 * [Data Carpentry](http://www.datacarpentry.org/) is a sister organisation of Software Carpentry focused on the fundamental data management skills required to conduct research.
-* [Library Carpentry](https://librarycarpentry.github.io/) is another Software Carpentry spinoff focused on software skills for librarians.
+* [Library Carpentry](https://librarycarpentry.github.io/) is another Software Carpentry spin-off focused on software skills for librarians.